-Any of the shares held by our directors, officers and holders of at least 10% of the Company's outstanding securities will be subject to a 12-month lock-up restriction described under "Underwriting" on page 45.
+Any of the shares held by our directors, officers and holders of at least 10% of the Company's outstanding securities will be subject to a ninety (90) day lock-up restriction described under "Underwriting" on page 60.
 Accordingly, there will be a corresponding increase in the number of shares that become eligible for sale after the lock-up period expires.
 As a result of these agreements, subject to the provisions of Rule 144 or Rule 701, shares will be available for sale in the public market as follows:

-- beginning on the date of this prospectus, all of the shares sold in this offering will be immediately available for sale in the public market (except as described above); - beginning six (6) months after this offering is completed, at the expiration of the lock-up period for our officers, directors and holders of at least 5% of the Company's outstanding securities, [ ] additional shares will become eligible for sale in the public market, all of which shares will be held by affiliates and subject to the volume and other restrictions of Rule 144 and Rule 701 as described below.
+• beginning on the date of this prospectus, all of the shares sold in this offering will be immediately available for sale in the public market (except as described above);

+• beginning ninety (90) days after this offering is completed, at the expiration of the lock-up period for our officers, directors and holders of at least 10% of the Company's outstanding securities, 3,695,112 additional shares will become eligible for sale in the public market, all of which shares will be held by affiliates and subject to the volume and other restrictions of Rule 144 and Rule 701 as described below.